 - A slice of bread toast

-If you don’t prefer bread, you can have ¼ cup of yogurt with ½ teaspoon of flax seeds, ⅛ cup of sunflower seeds, ½ a protein bar, one tortilla, and ½ a cup of whole-grain cereal or two rice cakes would also suffice instead.
+If you don’t prefer bread, you can have ¼ cup of yogurt with ½ teaspoon of flax seeds, ⅛ cup of sunflower seeds, half a protein bar, whole grain tortilla, and ½ a cup of whole-grain cereal or two rice cakes would also suffice instead.

 - 2 tablespoons of peanut butter

 The same amount of sunflower seed/ pumpkin/soy/almond/cashew butter, hummus, or bean dip can be used.
 Two tablespoons of plain sunflower seeds would also work instead.